Social Impact ~ Community Development ~ Public Policy ~ Sustainability

 - Link for a Video Statement of Interest (short video that answers the prompts as listed in the google form)

 - Internship Preferences– rank your top four preferences based on SES internship options.
 Please note that it would be best to wait until February 13th to complete this part of the application to make sure most of the potential internship options have been added/updated.

 A selection committee will evaluate the applications.
-Select applicants will have the opportunity to interview (most likely on February 28th or March 1st).
-Students will be notified of their status by March 11th.
+Select applicants will have the opportunity to interview (most likely on TBD).
+Students will be notified of their status by TBD.

 If you have questions please attend one of the information sessions.
 If you would like assistance with your resume or another another aspect of the application please stop by the Piper Center (Tomson 270) and meet with a Peer Advisor.
 If you have a questions that were not answered at one of the info sessions, please contact Nate Jacobi <jacobi> in the Piper Center for Vocation & Career.